muratk5n/thirdwave/en/index.md

 In regular business ppl compete, excesses can be handled at the courts..
 Guy stepping over your IP, sue.
 But drug cartels are by definition outside the law; so conflicts are handled by the gun.
-In Tijuana they are fighting over access to trade routes, supply, for manpower..
+In Tijuana they fight over access to trade routes, supply, manpower..
+It's business.
+Regular people are caught in the crossfire.

 ---